Anup-Gautam/LearningWithAnup101/ML_Glossary/README.md

 - Interactive examples of median calculations
 - Comparison with mean in different scenarios
 - Practical applications and use cases

 The visualizations will be saved as PNG files in the current directory.

+### Mode Visualization (PlottingMode.py)

+The script generates a figure with 4 subplots:

+1. Categorical Data: Shows how mode is the best measure for categorical data
+2. Discrete Data: Demonstrates mode's effectiveness with discrete values
+3. Multiple Modes: Illustrates bimodal and multimodal distributions
+4. Comparison: Shows when to use mode vs mean vs median

+The visualization will be saved as 'mode_advantages_disadvantages.png' in the current directory.

+### Mode Examples (Mode.py)

+This script provides:

+- Interactive examples of mode calculations
+- Handling categorical and discrete data
+- Finding most frequent values in datasets
+- Practical applications and use cases

+The visualizations will be saved as PNG files in the current directory.